leonardr/cce-python/README.md

 # Statistics

-* There are about 850,000 works where a renewal record would be necessary for the work to still be in copyright today.
+* There are about 840,000 works where a renewal record would be necessary for the work to still be in copyright today.
 * Of these, about 19% definitely have a renewal record and are still in copyright.
-* About 7% _seem_ to have a renewal record, but a manual inspection is necessary to make sure.
+* About 8% _seem_ to have a renewal record, but a manual inspection is necessary to make sure.
-* About 74% definitely have no renewal record.
+* About 73% definitely have no renewal record.
-* About 0.2% don't _seem_ to have a renewal record, but a manual inspection is necessary to make sure.

 # Generating the Data